Dentistry

 • Professional in-office whitening is within your budget

-A dentist can examine your teeth and explain why some products may work better for you than others.
+A dentist can examine your teeth and explain why some products work better for you.
 They can also help determine what results to expect for your specific situation.

 Potential Risks and Side Effects of Teeth Bleaching

-Teeth whitening treatments come with risks and possible side effects, whether they work via abrasion or a bleaching agent.
+Teeth whitening treatments have risks and possible side effects, whether they work via abrasion or a bleaching agent.

 Excessive or incorrect use of these treatments may cause: